 - Once the seeds are beginning to turn golden, remove from the oven and set aside.

 - Carefully peel the egg and slice in half lengthways.

-- Arrange the salad in the base of a serving dish and top with the egg, prosciutto, tomatoes, blue cheese and sprinkled seeds.
+- Arrange the salad in the base of a serving dish and top with the egg, crispy Prosciutto, tomatoes, crumbled blue cheese and sprinkled toasted seeds.